Small-Loan-Studio/TGO/docs/tgo-events.md

 >
 > :warning: Experimental

-Selects an item for some additional effect chain
+Selects an item for some additional effect chain.
+Right now this is an text entry box where you must enter the item id.
+This ID is validated against the list if known items but not against what's in your inventory.
+Eventually we'll swap out the mechanism of selection but the behavior (`util.selected_item_id`) should remain the same.
+That means Effect chains you build using this _probably_ will just continue to work. :sweat_smile:.

 **Properties:**
 - `with_item`: This is an effect chain that will run after an item is selected